-These are just a few of the many examples in which phantom firms have been used to siphon money out of developing countries that could have been used to finance improvements in health and education instead of lining the pockets of corrupt politicians and businessmen.
+These are just a few of the many examples in which phantom firms have been used to siphon money out of developing countries.
+Money which could have been spent on healthcare and education instead of lining the pockets of corrupt politicians and businessmen.

-That is why today’s announcement by the UK government is so important.
-It could mark the beginning of the end for phantom firms.
+Today’s announcement could mark the beginning of the end for phantom firms.
 But for that to become a reality, much remains to be done.
-Every country – not just one – must abolish phantom firms; otherwise, phantom firms will always find a place to hide and can continue to be used to siphon money from developing countries.
+Every country – not just one – must abolish phantom firms.
+Otherwise they will always find a place to hide and can continue to rob developing countries of billions.

 Countries – including the UK – must also muster the political will to address the abuse of trusts and similar legal instruments.
 Without comparable rules covering trusts, a massive loophole will be created.
 It’s like closing the door to corruption while leaving a window wide open.